Age-of-consent reform: Missouri

-In 2008 a bill was introduced in the Missouri legislature to raise the age of consent from 17 to 18.
+In 2008, a bill was introduced in the Missouri legislature to raise the age of consent from 17 to 18.
 The bill was sponsored by Representative Stanley Cox.
 The bill did not become law.

 South Carolina

-In South Carolina in 2007 a bill was proposed before the legislature to raise the age of consent from 16 to 18.
+In South Carolina in 2007, a bill was proposed before the legislature to raise the age of consent from 16 to 18.
 It did not succeed.

 Wisconsin

-Prior to 1981 Wisconsin had an exception to the law that allowed adults who were guilty of sex with minors 15 or older to use as a defense that the victim understood the nature of the sexual act, but there was a rebuttable presumption in Wisconsin that minors under the age of 18 were not capable of informed consent to sex, but as stated, this could be argued against by the defendant in the court of law if the minor was 15 years of age or older.
-In 1981 the age of consent was lowered from 18 to 16 in Wisconsin, but at the same time it was made an automatic felony to have sex with anyone under 16, informed consent for a 15-year-old was no longer a defense an adult defendant could use in court.
-In 1983 the age of consent in Wisconsin was raised from 16 to 18, under the new law sex with a minor 16 or older carried the lesser penalty of a Class A Misdemeanor.
-A marital exemption was included in the law for an adult who was married to a minor 16 or older, but no close-in-age exception was.
+Prior to 1981, Wisconsin had an exception to the law that allowed adults who were guilty of sex with minors 15 or older to use as a defense that the victim understood the nature of the sexual act, but there was a rebuttable presumption in Wisconsin that minors under the age of 18 were not capable of informed consent to sex; but, as stated, this could be argued against by the defendant in the court of law if the minor was 15 years of age or older.
+In 1981, the age of consent was lowered from 18 to 16 in Wisconsin; but, at the same time, it was made an automatic felony to have sex with anyone under 16.
+Informed consent for a 15-year-old was no longer a defense an adult defendant could use in court.
+In 1983, the age of consent in Wisconsin was raised from 16 to 18; under the new law, sex with a minor 16 or older carried the lesser penalty of a Class A misdemeanor.
+A marital exemption was included in the law for an adult who was married to a minor 16 or older, but no close-in-age exception was included.

+Oklahoma

+In 2025, the Oklahoma legislature enacted HB 1003, a bill to raise the age of consent from 16 to 18.